Star Wars, Nothing But Star Wars

 |Darth Vader has a point to make with Princess Leia in a widely parodied scene|

-The genius of Lucas was that he took basic science fiction, as established in film ("Forbidden Planet"), Television ("Star Trek") and books (the "Foundation" Series), and melded it with fantasy ("The Lord of the Rings").
+The genius of Lucas was that he took basic science fiction, as established in film ("Forbidden Planet"), Television ("Star Trek") and books (the Isaac Asimov "Foundation" series), and melded it with fantasy ("The Lord of the Rings").
 In early drafts, Lucas actually planned to have Luke Skywalker and his family be dwarves.
+Well, JRR Tolkien still has that realm pretty much to himself, but you could see where Lucas' imagination was headed.

 |Chewbacca was a great sidekick to Han Solo|